 All information stated in the submitted documents must be intelligible, i.e. every information that is not written in Czech or English must be officially translated into Czech or English (including e.g. notary clauses, interpreter clauses, certifications of authenticity of signatures and stamps, etc.).

 Further documents relevant for the recognition procedure may be required in the course of the proceedings (e.g. syllabi of courses completed, institutional accreditation of the foreign higher education institution, accreditation of the degree programme, etc.).

-Masaryk University does not return the materials documenting the applicant's education and enclosed to the recognition application.
+Masaryk University does not automatically return the materials documenting the applicant's education and enclosed in the recognition application.

 Means of authenticating the signatures and stamps occurring on the original of the diploma depend on the country that has issued it, i.e. where the applicant earned his/her education.